This guide will show you how to figure out used jet ski prices.

 Wholesale = This is what the dealer or seller has in it.
 The seller can’t go any lower than this number without losing money.

 Trade-in Value = This is what you can expect to get if you’re selling or trading in your jet ski to a dealership.
 The dealer will offer you a lower number than this if something is wrong with the machine.

-The listing prices that KBB and NADA give us is only a starting point.
+The listing prices that I and JD Power give us are only a starting point.
 The actual real prices could be higher or lower depending on the market and where you live.

 To get real-world prices, we must check websites like…

 I like checking PWC Trader first as they make it easy to search for an exact watercraft.

 A shortcut is to search Google for the jet ski you’re looking for and the word “for sale.”